-Workshops and Digital Badges - Fall 2020
+Workshops and Digital Badges

 Digital badges offered through the Academic Success Center are available for faculty to assign or students to complete independently.
 Comprised of a specific sequence of interactive workshops, critical thinking, organization, proiritization, and analysis are just a few of the skills that can be developed through active participation.
-The digital badges have been created to focus on a specific set of skills that will benefit students in and out of the classroom, and many of the activites in the workshops are framed to provide that broader view.
+The digital badges have been created to focus on a specific set of skills that will benefit students in and out of the classroom, and many of the activities in the workshops are framed to provide that broader view.
 Click on the links below to learn more about specific badges and the workshops required for each.

 - Time Management

 Faculty, full badge modules are available for download in Canvas Commons and are updated each semester, but you may request links for individual workshops that would be most applicable to the skills needed for your class.
 For more information, or if you would like to preview a specific workshop before incorporating it into your course, please email email@example.com for more information.